wangziqi2013/wangziqi2013.github.io/_posts/2020-12-14-store-atomicity.markdown

 2. By putting a mark in the load queue, and prevent load operations to commit, we can stall loads in the ROB until the store that forwards value to load commits.

+**Lowlight:**

+1. What if there are multiple forwarding store-load pairs on different addresses?
+Are later loads are treated as speculative, or are forwarded loads start a new gate?

 This paper proposes a microarchitectural improvement for enforcing store atomicity.
 Store atomicity, as the paper shows in later sections, if violated, can make the processor vulnerable to a class of memory consistency problems that leads to non-serializable global ordering.